 This makes sequels difficult.
-Defeated alien invasion armies very rarely decide to "just have another go".
-MicroProse got around this by setting Terror From the Deep underwater and making most of your tech useless in the new environment.
+Defeated alien invasion armies very rarely decide to "just have another go."
+MicroProse got around this by setting Terror from the Deep underwater and making most of your tech useless in the new environment.
 But it was still just a retreading.

-With the just-announced XCOM 2, developers Firaxis are asking us a different question: what if the resistance of XCOM: Enemy Unknown had failed?
-I don't just mean accidentally throwing handfuls of under-equipped rookies at the alien menace and going back to the main menu – what if humans had failed to develop alien(-beating) technology, and had actually lost the war?
-What if we saw the world overrun, leading to armistice and capitulation, with the alien menace a presence on every street corner.
+With the just-announced XCOM 2, developers Firaxis are asking us a different question: What if the resistance of XCOM: Enemy Unknown had failed?
+I don't just mean accidentally throwing handfuls of under-equipped rookies at the alien menace and going back to the main menu—what if humans had failed to develop alien(-beating) technology, and had actually lost the war?
+What if we saw the world overrun, leading to armistice and capitulation, with the alien menace a presence on every street corner?

 Sounds bad, but that's the premise for XCOM 2.
 And it's the best news for fans of the series, because it's going to force palpable progress into the gameplay equation.

 Prior games' tendency to make each country cut your funding as the alien invasion escalated around them was always jarring.
-This idea of being underfunded and overstretched fits better in a world where XCOM (the Earth's Extra-terrestrial Combat Unit) lost and has just broken cover to fight the occupation like a black ops version of The Wolverines.
+This idea of being underfunded and overstretched fits better in a world where XCOM (the Earth's Extra-terrestrial Combat Unit) lost and has just broken cover to fight the occupation like a black ops version of the Wolverines.

-'XCOM 2', announcement trailer
+'XCOM 2' announcement trailer.

 Considering the civilians have previously functioned as nothing more than objectives to play for, the moral ambiguity here is massive.
-The soldiers gunned down by XCOM in the announcement trailer: did they deserve it?
+The soldiers gunned down by XCOM in the announcement trailer: Did they deserve it?
 How do the civilians feel about a mob of gunmen showing up outside their workplace and firing wildly?
-It's annoying to have to go through an extended security check every time you get to work, but maybe that's better than a horde of Chryssalids being unleashed inside the local shopping centre.
+It's annoying to have to go through an extended security check every time you get to work, but maybe that's better than a horde of Chryssalids being unleashed inside the local shopping center.